dixonliang/haskell_probability/README.md

 doors = [A,B,C,D]
 ```

+The next step is to change the uniform distribution of the collection to include one more "Lose".

 ```
 firstChoice :: Dist Outcome
 firstChoice = Dist.uniform [Win,Lose,Lose,Lose]
 ```

-With the additional door, the game choices changes to
+With the additional door, the game choices changes to the below.

 ```
 firstChoice